INTERNATIONALE VEREINIGUNG DER BERGFÜHRERVERBÄNDE

 Article 6.
 Field of Competence.

-- A Guide’s Field of Competence includes all of the core mountain skills (general mountaineering, rock climbing, ice climbing and snow activities) and related activities associated with and appropriate to a Guide’s skills and training (including, for example, indoor climbing walls, rope access and canyoning)
+- A Guide’s Field of Competence includes all of the core mountain skills (general mountaineering, rock climbing, ice climbing, snow activities, trekking and expeditions) and related activities associated with, and appropriate to, a Guide’s skills and training (including, for example, indoor climbing walls, rope access and canyoning)

 Article 8.
 Identification.
 When working as a mountain guide, a Guide wears the IFMGA badge and carries the IFMGA identification card.